Graduate Student Activities

 Graduate students in the Department should be aware that other opportunities exist on the UCLA campus to publish research essays in student journals.
 In the words of the Graduate Student Association, ours is “one of the largest student journal programs in the U.S.” Of special interest to students in French are the Romance Linguistics & Literature Review (Romance Linguistics and Literature Program) and Comitatus (Center for Medieval and Renaissance Studies).
 Both journals are managed and edited by graduate students.

 Work In Progress Series

-Established in 2009, the Work in Progress series is designed to give graduate students in Italian the opportunity to present their dissertation research and writing, and to discuss their work with their peers and with the faculty.
+Established in 2009, the Work in Progress series is designed to give graduate students in the French and Francophone, German, Italian, and Scandinavian sections have the opportunity to present their dissertation research and writing, and to discuss their work with their peers and with the faculty.
 Faculty, including visiting professors and visiting scholars or graduate students, also give occasional presentations in this series.